GTAeberhard/udacity-deep-reinforcement-learning-nanodegree/Project_Navigation/README.md

 - **`A`** - turn left.
 - **`D`** - turn right.

-Note that the manual mode will not run when running the application in headless mode.
+Note that the manual mode will not run when running the application is in headless mode.

 Good Luck!